MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-record-routing-config-using-solutions.md

    |Rating Model (ratingmodel)     |<ul><li>Max Rating Value (maxratingvalue)</li><li>Min Rating Value (minratingvalue)</li><li>Name (name)</li><li>Rating Model (ratingmodelid)</li></ul>         |         |
    |Rating Value (ratingvalue)     | <ul><li>Name (name)</li><li>Rating Model (ratingmodel)</li><li>Rating Value (ratingvalueid)</li><li>Value (value)</li></ul> |         |

-2. Generate the schema and save it.
+1. Generate the schema and save it.

-2. Export the data and generate the compressed (zip) file.
+1. Export the data and generate the compressed (zip) file.

-2. Use the Configuration Migration Tool and select the option to import data into the target environment using the compressed file.
+1. Use the Configuration Migration tool and select the option to import data into the target environment using the compressed file.

 ## Migrate configuration for new capacity profiles

-If you have configured new capacity profiles in your setup, perform the steps to migrate the corresponding configuration.
+If you configured new capacity profiles in your setup, perform the steps to migrate the corresponding configuration.

 For sample schema to get all the required records, see [Sample schema for capacity profiles](https://github.com/microsoft/Dynamics365-Apps-Samples/tree/master/customer-service/unified-routing-sample-schemas/Sample%20schema%20for%20capacity%20profiles.xml).

 > [!TIP]
-> After you migrate a new capacity profile using Configuration Migration Tool, updates can be migrated using solutions.
+> After you migrate a new capacity profile using the Configuration Migration tool, migrate the updates using solutions.

-1. Use the Configuration Migration Tool to create the schema and export data in source environment for capacity profiles configuration.
+1. Use the Configuration Migration tool to create the schema and export data in source environment for capacity profiles configuration.
    - **Entity display name**: When you create the schema, select the tables (entities) from the list in the same sequence as mentioned in the following table.
-   - **Attribute display name**: We recommend that you select the columns (attributes) defined in the table below.
+   - **Attribute display name**: We recommend that you select the columns (attributes) defined in the table.
 You don't need to select the out-of-the-box system defined columns like **Created By**, **Created On**, **Modified By**, **Modified On**, and **Owner**.
 You can select custom columns, if necessary.
    - **Use FetchXML to filter records**: For each selected table, use the appropriate FetchXML query that's mentioned in the table to get single, multiple, or all records based on your requirement.
 For single or multiple rows, you need to use source environment to get the correct name in uiname and GUID in value.
 If required, you can use the **ADVANCED FIND** menu item to construct the appropriate FetchXML query.

     |Entity display name (Logical name)  |Attribute display name (Logical name)  |Use FetchXML to filter records  |
     |---------|---------|---------|
     |Capacity Profile (msdyn_capacityprofile)     | <ul><li>Block Assignment (msdyn_blockassignment)</li><li>Capacity Profile (msdyn_capacityprofileid)</li><li>Default Max Units (msdyn_defaultmaxunits)</li>Name (msdyn_name)</li><li>Reset Duration(msdyn_resetduration)</li><li>Unique Name (msdyn_uniquename)</li></ul> | **Sample 1: For all capacity profile records**<br>`<fetch>` <br>  `  <entity name="msdyn_capacityprofile">` <br>`    <filter type="and">`<br>`      <condition attribute="ismanaged" operator="eq" value="0" />`<br>`    </filter>`<br>`  </entity>`<br>  `</fetch>`<br><br> **Sample 2: For a single capacity profile record** <br> `<fetch>` <br>`  <entity name="msdyn_capacityprofile">`<br>`    <filter type="and">`<br>`      <condition attribute="msdyn_capacityprofileid" operator="eq" uiname="Demo Capacity Profile 1" uitype="msdyn_capacityprofile" value="{F57CFE3C-14BD-D53E-F423-A1E7F9749DFB}" />`<br> `    </filter>`<br> `  </entity>`<br> `</fetch>` <br><br> **Sample 3: For multiple capacity profile records** <br> `<fetch>`<br> `  <entity name="msdyn_capacityprofile">`<br> `    <filter type="and">` <br> `      <condition attribute="msdyn_capacityprofileid" operator="in">`<br>`        <value uiname="Demo Capacity Profile 1" uitype="msdyn_capacityprofile">{F57CFE3C-14BD-D53E-F423-A1E7F9749DFB}</value>`<br> `        <value uiname="Demo Capacity Profile 2" uitype="msdyn_capacityprofile">{D0B8ABFB-4A9F-0B1F-6FF4-8003E29A623C}</value>`<br>`      </condition>`<br>`    </filter>`<br>`  </entity>`<br>`</fetch>` |

-2. Generate the schema and save it.
+1. Generate the schema and save it.

-3. Export the data and generate the compressed (zip) file.
+1. Export the data and generate the compressed (zip) file.

-4. Use the Configuration Migration Tool, and select the option to import data into the target environment.
+1. Open the Configuration Migration tool and select the option to import data into the target environment.

 ## Migrate configuration for queues

-1. Use the Configuration Migration Tool to create the schema and export data from the source environment for the queues configuration.
+Use the Configuration Migration tool to create the schema and export data from the source environment for the queues configuration.
-   - **Entity display name**: When you create the schema, select the tables (entities) from the list in the same sequence as mentioned in the table below.
+   - **Entity display name**: When you create the schema, select the tables (entities) from the list in the same sequence as mentioned in the following table.
-   - **Attribute display name**: We recommend that you select the columns (attributes) defined in the table below.
-You don't need to select the out-of-the-box system defined columns like **Created By**, **Created On**, **Modified By**, **Modified On**, and **Owne**r.
+   - **Attribute display name**: We recommend that you select the columns (attributes) defined in the table.
+You don't need to select the out-of-the-box system defined columns like **Created By**, **Created On**, **Modified By**, **Modified On**, and **Owner**.
 You can select custom columns, if necessary.
-   - **Use FetchXML to filter records**: For each selected table, use the appropriate FetchXML query that's mentioned in the table below to get single, multiple, or all records based on your requirement.
+   - **Use FetchXML to filter records**: For each selected table, use the appropriate FetchXML query that's mentioned in the table to get single, multiple, or all records based on your requirement.
 For single or multiple rows, you need to use source environment to get the correct name in uiname and GUID in value.
 If required, you can use the **ADVANCED FIND** menu item to construct the appropriate FetchXML query.
    - Configure import settings: For the **Decision contract** table, ensure that you select the **Do not update existing records** checkbox.

 If you're using the out-of-the-box assignment methods for queues, such as highest capacity and round robin, skip the following entities: